precice/matlab-bindings/README.md

 These bindings allow to use preCICE with MATLAB based on the C++ MEX and C data API.
 They are still in an experimental state, so please utilize them with care.
 Any feedback is welcome.

-Note that the first three digits of the version number of the bindings indicate the preCICE version that the bindings support.
+Note that the first two digits of the version number of the bindings indicate the major and minor version of the preCICE version that the bindings support.
 The last digit represents the version of the bindings.
-Example: `v2.0.0.1` of the bindings represents version `1` of the bindings which is compatible with preCICE `v2.0.0`.
+Example: `v3.1.0` and `v3.1.1` of the bindings represent versions `0` and `1` of the bindings that are compatible with preCICE `v3.1.x`.
+Note that this versioning scheme was introduced from bindings `v3.1.0`, which is different than the [old versioning scheme](#old-versioning-scheme).

 ## Requirements